metio/terraform-provider-k8s/docs/data-sources/memorydb_services_k8s_aws_acl_v1alpha1_manifest.md

 Optional:

 - `tags` (Attributes List) A list of tags to be added to this resource.
 A tag is a key-value pair.
-A tag key must be accompanied by a tag value, although null is accepted. (see [below for nested schema](#nestedatt--spec--tags))
+Atag key must be accompanied by a tag value, although null is accepted. (see [below for nested schema](#nestedatt--spec--tags))
 - `user_names` (List of String) The list of users that belong to the Access Control List.
 - `user_refs` (Attributes List) (see [below for nested schema](#nestedatt--spec--user_refs))